nicky-nym/nicky-nym.github.io/index.md

 A city should provide for a good life for the people who live in it and work in it.

 * **Prosperous**
-  * When I say "prosperous", I don't mean Wall Street bankers with vacation homes in the Hamptons.
+  - When I say "prosperous", I don't mean Wall Street bankers with vacation homes in the Hamptons.
 I mean prosperity in the sense of kids who get to go to good schools, teachers who have the books they need, parks with playgrounds and basketball courts, libraries with books & wifi, parents with jobs and health insurance, and jobs with safety standards and protective equipment.
 These are things that are common in places like rich European countries, and that can become more and more common everywhere in the world.

 * **Green growth**
-  * Global poverty is a serious problem, and economic growth is a force for good, so long as the economic growth is "green growth" and so long as GDP growth goes up while carbon footprint goes down, habitat restoration use goes up, and Gini coefficients go down.
+  - Global poverty is a serious problem, and economic growth is a force for good, so long as the economic growth is "green growth" and so long as GDP growth goes up while carbon footprint goes down, habitat restoration use goes up, and Gini coefficients go down.

 * **Kinematic windfall**
-  * The impossible city design is intended to create cities that **thrive economically** compared to similarly-sized typical cities.
+  - The impossible city design is intended to create cities that **thrive economically** compared to similarly-sized typical cities.
 The impossible design strives to maximize mobility and kinematic range, with the goal of harvesting a 15% windfall in wages, wealth, patents, land value, etc. See [chapter 2](#2).

 ### <a name="freedom"></a>Free, fair & friendly

+A city design should not inadvertantly restrict people's freedoms or obstruct fair access.

-* **Freedom.**
+* **Freedom**
-  - free-range kids
+  - freedom of movement for everyone in the community
+  - free-range kids &mdash; who can meet up to play at the park without needing a ride, and who can walk to school without learning how to look both ways before crossing a street
-  - travel without a car & without government intervention
+  - freedom to travel without being asked for a license & registration

-* **Fairness.**
+* **Fair**
   - a **level playing field** for urban mobility
   - equal access to safe passage for everyone through all public space
-  - full mobility for women [^gadepalli]
+  - full mobility for women[^gadepalli], with no "pink tax"[^mccasland] & no "trip-range" tax[^gonzalez]

-  - no "pink tax" for women [^mccasland]
-  - no "trip-range" tax for women [^gonzalez]
+* **Friendly**
-  - more **kid-friendly**
+  - more **kid-friendly** streets
   - more **elder-friendly**
-  - more **disability-friendly**
+  - more **disability-friendly**, with safer streets for people with limited vision or limited hearing, and better accessibility for people in wheelchairs

-* **Accessibility.**
+* **Accessible**
   - stroller-friendly buildings and stroller-friendly transportation
   - wheelchair accessible routes to every part of every building
-  - make everything accessible to a variety of wheeled vehicles, from delivery robots to ambulance gurnies
   - predictable navigation for people with limited vision
   - frequent pathside seating for elderly people